jessica-dyer/cv/README.md

 [Email](mailto:jessica.dyer@gmail.com.com) / [LinkedIn](https://www.linkedin.com/in/jessica-dyer-42aa372/) / [GitHub](https://github.com/jessica-dyer/) / [GitLab](https://gitlab.com/jessica-dyer)

 ## Summary
-Dynamic, results-driven professional passionate about writing clean and readable code to implement solutions to complex problems.
+Dynamic, values-driven, professional passionate about writing clean and readable code to implement solutions to complex problems.
 Enjoys creating neat and tidy data pipelines to help people use complex data to make data-informed decisions.
 Effective and articulate communicator with the ability to establish rapport with individuals at all levels.

 ## 💻 Tech Stack
 - **Languages:** Python, JavaScript, R